dongli/gamil-dycore/README.md

 - Deep atmosphere
 - Good extendability

-**Currently, only a barotropic dycore is implemented, and we are working on a reduced tendency scheme to improve numerical stability around Poles.**
+**Currently, only a barotropic dycore is implemented, and we are working on a moving reduced tendency scheme to improve numerical stability around Poles.**

 # Prerequistes